sithmel/sistema/README.md

   })
 ```

-This way we can run the function like before.
-The connection is established only the first time and reused across multiple usages of run.
+This way the connection is established only the first time and reused across multiple usages of run.
 We can then close the connection using shutdown.

 ```js
 await userQuery.run({ userId: 12345 })